 - I once said I would never bribe my kids with treats.
 That all changed the first time I took a toddler and preschooler out to dinner.
 Lollipop anyone?

-– I once said I would never have a third child, and obviously that’s my biggest “eating crow” moment.
+- I once said I would never have a third child.
+Obviously that’s my biggest “eating crow” moment.
 Baby number 3 is almost one year old, and I can’t imagine life without him.
 He has completed our family in a way I never thought was even possible.

 So do you have any major motherhood lessons you’ve learned along the way?
 And have you ever had a humbling “eat crow” moment as a mom?